looking at an electric bill on a phone

 If you’ve faced a sudden loss of income, you may find it difficult to pay your electricity bill.
 The good news is there are a number of home energy assistance programs to help keep your lights on during these times.

-Read on to learn more about the various forms of utility available when you need help with your electric bill.
+Read on to learn more about the various forms of help available when you need help paying your bills.

 No one plans on having an emergency, but sometimes they happen.
-If you're in a financial bind and need help with electric bill costs, don't worry - there are options available to you for financial assistance.
+If you're in a financial bind and need help paying your electric bill costs, don't worry - there are options available to you for financial assistance.

 The first thing to do is call your utility company as soon as you realize you may not be able to pay your bill.
 They may be able to work with you to come up with an affordable payment plan.
 Chances are they'll understand your situation and offer solutions even if you're struggling to make your payment.